RouHim/beammp-container-image/README.md

 > Make sure to create the file first, otherwise docker will create a directory instead.

-> If you are getting permission errors, make sure to allow the container to access the file.
-For example by running
+> If you are getting permission errors, you can fix them with: `chmod 777 ServerConfig.toml`
-> `chmod 777 ServerConfig.toml`.

 ## Resources